Convert a JSON-based card to a full-stack UI extension (BETA)

 Below, learn more about the differences between JSON-based cards and full-stack UI extensions, how to think about conversion, and see an example of converting the previous ZenQuotes cards to function with React.

 • JSON-based cards: custom cards built with JSON-based components.
 These cards use serverless functions to fetch data and build card components on the same layer.
 This results in the card not being able to respond to different states as the user interacts with it.
+These cards will be fully deprecated by March 31, 2024.

 • Full-stack extensions: extensions in the form of custom cards that are built with React as a frontend framework and serverless functions for fetching and process data.
 This results in a more dynamic card that can take advantage of states for a more interactive and data-rich experience.